ElmoDFGD/ElmoRim/README.md

  3. Go to the *Compatibility* tab.
  4. Under the *Compatibility mode* section, check `Run this program in compatibility mode for:` and select *Windows 8* from the dropdown menu.
  5. Click `Apply` and then `OK`.
- 6. Repeat steps 1-5 for xLODGenx64.exe and DynDOLODx64.exe (These are located in `Path to Modlist`\tools..)
+ 6. Repeat steps 1-5 for xLODGenx64.exe and DynDOLODx64.exe (These are located in "Path to Modlist"\tools..)

 ### Resolution settings
 By default, ElmoRim is configured to run in exclusive fullscreen.
-The reason is that [Detection Meter](https://www.nexusmods.com/skyrimspecialedition/mods/63057) is incompatible with the *BorderlessUpscale* feature of SSE Display tweaks.
+This is because [Detection Meter](https://www.nexusmods.com/skyrimspecialedition/mods/63057) is incompatible with the *BorderlessUpscale* feature of [SSE Display tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705).
 For users who absolutely want to play in borderless mode, the following tweaks are required:
 1. Set Fullscreen = false in SSEDisplayTweaks.ini.
 This is found in the mod *SSE Display Tweaks - High performance configuration*.
 2. Set *Resolution* to the desired value in SSEDisplayTweaks.ini.
 3. Right click on the Windows desktop.